 “The 1930s, in many ways, was the apex of electronic development.” he said as he showed people through the workshop and presented his many interesting amplifier designs to them.
 “These amps, properly handed, will never wear out.
 This?”
 He remarked, fishing out his iPhone.
 “This won't last for even three years.”

-Ian's artistic love of old-style gramophone-type devices and pre-transistor technologies is tempered by a fair bit of utilitarianism: he likes to use old electronics and wood-working techniques with distinct advantages over conventional modern ones.
+Ian's artistic love of old-style gramophone-type devices and pre-transistor technology is tempered by a fair bit of utilitarianism: he likes to use old electronics and wood-working techniques with distinct advantages over conventional modern ones.

 In short, Specimen is a school and workshop where people can learn a lot about old style electronics and the basics of guitar and amp making.
-Just don't call what Ian's amps 'steampunk': he doesn't like that.
+Just don't call Ian's amps 'steampunk': he doesn't like that.